WeMakeDevs/github-tutorial/README.md

 - Anirudh Sharma finds the Community Classroom initiative really great!
 - Yaswanth learning git and dsa from kunal kushwaha
 - Yaswanth modified readme file using another branch rm2
+- modified the file by creating new branch rm3